Parenting Concerns, Support & Consultation

-Parenting challenges may be related to something specific like a child or teen behavioral problem, dealing with a family illness, divorce or family transition, or finding ways to resolve individual differences, which may involve a course of family or attachment therapy.
-Cornerstone clinicians will offer parental support while collaboratively working with parents to find creative and individually tailored solutions to resolving the presenting issue or concern.
+Parenting challenges may be related to something specific like a child or teen behavioural problem, dealing with a family illness, divorce or family transition, or finding ways to resolve individual differences, which may involve a course of family or attachment therapy.
+Brad Peters will offer parental support while collaboratively working with parents to find creative and individually tailored solutions to resolving the presenting issue or concern.

 Greene offers a relatively new approach to helping parents work with exceptionally challenging children and teens.
 The 'Collaborative Problem-Solving' method has been tried and tested with some of the most tenacious patterns of inflexibility and behavioral difficulty.
 A highly recommended read for parents and a good adjunct to child or teen therapy.

 Parenting from the Inside Out: How a deeper self-understanding can help you raise children who thrive (D. Siegel & M. Hartzell)